Paul-Asamoah-Boadu/Prosper-Loan-Data/README.md

 Some __quality issues__ in the datasets were found during the data review.
 Here are several problems with the quality.

 - Rename <code>ProsperRating (Alpha)</code> and <code>ListingCategory (numeric)</code> column by move (Alpha) and (numeric) respectively.
-- Change datatype of `LoanOriginationDate` from object to Pandas datetime.
+- Change datatype of <code>LoanOriginationDate</code> from object to Pandas datetime.
 - Change datatype of `Term`, `LoanStatus`, `ProsperRating (Alpha)`, `BorrowerState`, `IncomeRange`, `EmploymentStatus` categorical.
 - Replace the values of `ListingCategory (numeric)` to its actual names and change the datatype to categorical.
 - Drop all missing values.